cleifwork/GCONNECT/docs/README.md

     - Save file to **'GCONNECT'** folder

 ## Running Tests
--   (GCONNECT) Launch the app.
--   (GCONNECT) Click the buttons to check if it can now print vouchers automatically
+-   (GCONNECT) Click the **"PRINT VOUCHERS"** button to check if it can now print vouchers automatically

 ## Optimizations
 -   Created second button with dynamic background depending on voucher amount.